 Someone on Reddit called Nagarjuna a badass.
 Damn right.
 He was.
 He kicked butt, philosophy speaking.
 As far as I’m concerned he was far superior to any Western philosopher.
-You can keep your Nietzsches and Rousseaus and all the rest, because they Kant compare.
+You can keep your Nietzsches and Rousseaus and all the rest, because to me, they Kant compare.

-And as Nagarjuna himself said,
+And Nagarjuna himself said,

 Everything is in harmony for the person who is in harmony with emptiness; but nothing stands in harmony with the person who is not in harmony with emptiness.”